MS5803-14BA Pressure Sensor Hookup Guide

 Installing the Arduino Library

 Libraries are collections of software functions geared towards a single purpose, such as communicating with a specific device.
 Arduino comes with a number of built-in libraries that help you do advanced tasks.
-We've written an Arduino library called SFE_MS5803_14BA_I2C that allows you to easily talk to the MS5803 sensor.
+We've written an Arduino library called the SparkFun MS5803-14BA Breakout Arduino Library that allows you to easily talk to the MS5803 sensor.
 This library is not included with the stock Arduino software, but don't worry, installing new libraries is easy.
+You can obtain these libraries through the Arduino Library Manager.
+Search for SparkFun MS5803 and you should be able to install the latest version.
+If you prefer downloading the libraries manually, you can grab them from the GitHub repository:

 Running the Example Sketch